bldl/nav262/README.md

 ## Other features

-Here are features are provided out-of-the-box by MPS:
+Here are some notable features provided out-of-the-box by MPS:
 - Diff two root nodes by selecting them in the Logical View
 - Show the Abstract Syntax Tree of a node inside the editor (known as  "Reflective Editor") Reflective editor.